cwinsor/django_103_plasticc_and_ux/project/readme2.txt

 4) Create superuser account
 	python manage.py createsuperuser
 	visit /admin to confirm, add some elements of data using "admin"
+---> test there should be an admin account, and should be able to add elements

 5) Add _str_ method to the Models best practice: